alecgalba/fixtures-list-cli/NOTES.md

+How to Build a CLI Gem

+[ X ] Plan your gem, imagine your interface
+[ X ] Start with the project structure - google
+[ X ] Start with the entry point - the file run
+[ ] force that to build the CLI interface
+[ ] stub out the interface
+[ ] start making things real
+[ ] discover objects.
+[ ] program

 -- What do I want this program to show?

   => A CLI that shows the big 3 season league fixture list